 - Current valuation levels of the members UK defined benefit scheme

-Exchange rates are fickle – meaning your benefits are hardly defined
+Exchange rates are fickle – meaning your benefits are not defined

-If you end up getting an annuity from your UK defined benefit schemes you are at the mercy of currency fluctuations between the British pound and your country of residency’s currency such as the New Zealand or Australian dollars.
+If you end up getting an annuity from your UK defined benefit schemes you must contest with currency fluctuations between the British pound and your country of residency’s currency such as the New Zealand or Australian dollars.
 This means in some years your income may be higher than others (you only have to look at the performance of the New Zealand dollar to the pound over the last 20 years which ranges between $3.5 to a pound to $1.85 to a pound).
-This puts considerable stress on you as you are unsure of how much income you will be receiving year on year – hardly defined benefits.
+This puts considerable stress on you as you are unsure of how much income you will be receiving year on year.

 The tax consequences of leaving a pension in the UK are high

-Investment options in defined benefit schemes are non-existent
+There are no investment options in defined benefit schemes